MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 ## Azure Information Protection requirements for user accounts

 For all three scenarios listed in the previous section, the requirements for user accounts are the same.
-To authorize users, two attributes in Azure AD are used: **ProxyAddresses** and **UserPrincipalName**.
+To authorize users, two attributes in Azure AD are used: **proxyAddresses** and **userPrincipalName**.

-The Azure AD ProxyAddresses attribute stores all email addresses for an account and can be populated in different ways.
+The Azure AD proxyAddresses attribute stores all email addresses for an account and can be populated in different ways.
 For example, a user in Office 365 that has an Exchange Online mailbox will automatically have an email address that is stored in this attribute.
 If you assign an alternative email address for an Office 365 user, it is also saved in this attribute.
 It can also be populated by the email addresses that are synchronized from on-premises accounts.

-The **UserPrincipalName** attribute is used only when an account doesn't have values in the Azure AD ProxyAddresses attribute.
+The **userPrincipalName** attribute is used only when an account doesn't have values in the Azure AD proxyAddresses attribute.
 For example, you create a user in the Azure portal, or create a user for Office 365 that doesn't have a mailbox.

 ## Azure Information Protection requirements for group accounts